Mother: Patricia Bailey

 At the request of President George W. Bush

-December 3, 2004 - Bush nominates Kerik to be the Homeland Security secretary.
+December 3, 2004 - Bush nominates Kerik to be the secretary of the Department of Homeland Security.

 December 10, 2004 - Withdraws his nomination due to potential tax violations and a former household employee's questionable immigration status.

-2005 - Creates The Kerik Group LLC, a crisis and risk management consulting company.
+2005 - Establishes the Kerik Group LLC, a crisis and risk management consulting company.

-December 29, 2008 - Pleads not guilty in federal court to a revised indictment charging him in the corruption and tax evasion case.
-The revised indictment includes two new counts of aiding the filing of false returns and a charge involving making false statements while applying for a housing loan.
+December 29, 2008 - Pleads not guilty to a revised indictment, which includes two new counts of aiding the filing of false returns and a charge involving making false statements while applying for a housing loan.

-October 20, 2009 - Kerik is jailed after being found in contempt for leaking confidential evidence in the corruption case.
+October 20, 2009 - Kerik is sent to jail after being found in contempt for leaking confidential evidence.

 November 5, 2009 - Pleads guilty to eight felony charges

-, including corruption, tax fraud and lying to White House officials vetting his nomination as homeland security secretary.
+, including tax fraud and lying to White House officials.

 October 2012 - Testifies in the perjury trial of Frank and Peter DiTommaso, contractors accused of lying during a 2006 grand jury investigation regarding renovation work done on Kerik's apartment.
 Frank DiTommaso is later found not guilty while his brother is found guilty of two counts of perjury.

-May 28, 2013 - Is released from federal prison on good behavior, after serving three years for charges including tax fraud and lying to officials.
-He remains under home confinement until October 15, and then is on supervised release for the next three years.
+May 28, 2013 - Is released from federal prison on good behavior after serving three years.